Understanding Breach of Contract Claims in Malaysia

 Rescission

-Section 76 of the Contracts Act 1950 provides that a party who rightfully rescinds a contract is entitled to compensation for any damage they have sustained through the non-fulfilment of the contract.
+Section 76 of the Contracts Act 1950 confirms that a person who rightfully rescinds a contract is entitled to compensation for any damage sustained through the non-fulfilment of the contract.

 When Does Time Start Running?